Se avessi un cuore (song)

-"Se avessi un cuore" (If I had a heart) is a song by Italian singer Annalisa.
+"Se avessi un cuore" (If I had a heart) is a song by co-written and recorded by Italian singer Annalisa.
 It was released on 15 April 2016 through Warner Music Italy, as the second single from her fifth studio album with the same name.
+It was written by Annalisa with co-writing contribution by Davide Simonetta.

 The song peaked at number 50 on the Italian singles chart.

 Music video

 A music video to accompany the release of "Se avessi un cuore", directed by Gaetano Morbioli, was released onto YouTube on 26 April 2016.